MariagraziaAlastra/Skin-Saver/README.md

 Skin Saver
 ==========
-Welcome to the github page for the web app "Skin Saver"!
+Welcome to the GitHub page for the web app "Skin Saver"!

 What is Skin Saver?
 ===================